logo University of York Europe Campus

 This line of research aims to provide converging evidence about the neural dynamics and cognitive processes underlying language and support rehabilitation practices, education and policy.

 Klepousniotou, E. (forthcoming).
 Psycholinguistic Evidence for Theories of Metaphor and Metonymy.
-In Annual Review of Linguistics (Volume 12).
+Annual Review of Linguistics.

 Frisson, S. & Klepousniotou, E. (in press).
 Experimental Methods in Lexical Semantics: I. Psycholinguistic.
 In Geeraerts, G. & Glynn, D. (Eds.), Cambridge Handbook of Lexical Semantics.